nastyagurskaya/file-sorting-test-app/README.md

 | `--workers` | `min(cores, 4)` | Threads sorting chunks in phase 1 |
 | `--merge-factor` | `64` | Maximum runs merged at once |

-The Sorter prints line count, run count, merge passes, worker count and elapsed time.
+The Sorter prints line count, run count, merge passes and worker count.
 If any lines were malformed, it also prints how many were skipped.

 ## Algorithm